Gyu1291/Gyu1291/README.md

 📚 Korean student, currently studying computer architecture and chip design at KAIST

-💡 Intrested in domain specific hardware accelerator, deep learning, hardware emulator, p2p networking protocols and game development
+💡 Intrested in domain specific AI accelerator, distributed systems and game development

 💻 Looking for some cool open source projects!